-- The TPM 2.0 Library Specification provides a standardized mechanism for upgrading a TPM's firmware.
-A TPM compliant to this specification must implement a firmware upgrade mechanism but is not required to implement the firmware upgrade specified in the TPM 2.0 Library Specification. - 1.
-A TPM compliant to this specification SHALL implement firmware upgrade.
+The TPM 2.0 Library Specification provides a standardized mechanism for upgrading a TPM's firmware.
+A TPM compliant to this specification must implement a firmware upgrade mechanism but is not required to implement the firmware upgrade specified in the TPM 2.0 Library Specification.

+1. A TPM compliant to this specification SHALL implement firmware upgrade.

 - 2. A TPM compliant to this specification MAY implement the TPM 2.0 Library Specification defined firmware upgrade. - a.
-If the TPM implements the Library defined firmware upgrade, the TPM SHALL implement the commands TPM2_FieldUpgrade_Start, TPM2_FieldUpgrade_Data and TPM2_Firmware_Read.
+If the TPM implements the Library defined firmware upgrade, the TPM SHALL implement the commands TPM2_FieldUpgrade_Start and TPM2_FieldUpgrade_Data, and MAY implement TPM2_Firmware_Read.